8B886FDC-F4F2-4A69-83CB-17AA85C8E87A

 The project is upgrading linkages along value chains and with buyers through an electronic portal, the "E-spice Bazaar".
 The four spices are included in the portal to pair farmers with national, regional and global buyers.
 The SPS requirements of key buyers are available on the portal.

-With the support of country’s Spices Board, an international trade fair is being organised for black pepper.
+With the support of country’s Spices Board, an international trade fair is being organized for black pepper.
 Various branding, advertising and marketing activities are being carried out for organic/good agricultural practice-certified seed spices.

 Strengthening the laboratory network